-Within the above priorities, IFS services will engage eligible clients based on their professional assessment of criticality-of-need, taking into account the following combination of factors:

-- The child/ren is/are under 3 years old. - The degree of vulnerability of child/ren given consideration of factors such as developmental delay, physical/intellectual disability, health/medical needs and challenging behaviours etc. - Child protection history (e.g. more than one child concern report/notification recorded within a 12 month period, consideration of cumulative harm (e.g. series or pattern of harmful events and experiences that may have occurred in the past or are ongoing). - Complexity of need with multiple presenting factors (e.g. mental health, domestic and family violence, substance misuse, and disability issues, engagement in criminal activities). - Social, environmental, cultural influences and networks (e.g. limited access to services, including housing). - Other services currently involved, including the need for case co-ordination and/or access to more than one type of service.
+- IFS services will engage eligible clients based on their professional assessment of criticality-of-need, regardless of the referral pathway, taking into account the following combination of factors: - Referrals from Family and Child Connect or Child Safety Services whereby the family is deemed to be not currently in need of protection but the family's outcome in the Family Risk Evaluation is high/very high. - The child/ren is/are under 3 years old. - The degree of vulnerability of child/ren given consideration of factors such as developmental delay, physical/intellectual disability, health/medical needs and challenging behaviours etc. - Child protection history (e.g. more than one child concern report/notification recorded within a 12 month period, consideration of cumulative harm (e.g. series or pattern of harmful events and experiences that may have occurred in the past or are ongoing). - Complexity of need with multiple presenting factors (e.g. mental health, domestic and family violence, substance misuse, and disability issues, engagement in criminal activities). - Social, environmental, cultural influences and networks (e.g. limited access to services, including housing). - Other services currently involved, including the need for case co-ordination and/or access to more than one type of service.